Acts 16:1-5 – The Circumcision of Timothy

 SUMMARY

-The circumcision of Timothy is an immediate test of the consensus reached by the apostolic council that Gentiles need not undergo circumcision as a precondition of belonging to the early church.
-Timothy symbolizes that the church would increasingly be marked by the coming together of Jews and Greeks under belief in Jesus.
+The circumcision of Timothy is an immediate test of the consensus reached by the apostolic council in Jerusalem that Gentiles need not undergo circumcision as a precondition of belonging to the early Christ community.
+Timothy symbolizes that the gospel mission would increasingly bring together Jews and Greeks who believe in Jesus.

 ANALYSIS